wn9237/rest_spec/readme.md

 Key things to consider:

 * Add object, property, method, and parameter descriptions.
+* NOTE: Same descriptions can appear in many places.
+For example, the method descriptions appear in object Tasks table and also in the API file itself.
+Same object can appear as Relationships= can appear in many places.
+The descriptions that we add should be consistent across these locations.
 * For APIs, add the **scopes** needed under the prerequisites section.
 * For APIs, verify/edit HTTP request.
 There are hundreds of ways to reach the resource/methods through various resource paths.
 We have selected only a few for brevity.
 Add the ones that you wish to highlight.
 * For APIs, add the HTTP header details (optional or required).
 The template has a placeholder.
 If no HTTP headers are used, remove the sub-section.